Are your models really made of LEGO?

 Where has your work been displayed?

-My work has been displayed at numerous venues around Calgary.
-These include The LEGO Store at Chinook Center, Brick Roundup, numerous community Lego building contests, TELUS Spark, and Calgary Public Library branches.
+Our work has been displayed at numerous venues around Calgary.
+These include The LEGO Store at Chinook Center, Brick Roundup, Brix 'n' Blox, numerous community Lego building contests, TELUS Spark, and Calgary Public Library branches.
 My work has also been part of displays presented by the Southern Alberta Lego Users Group at Supertrain and the Calgary Comic and Entertainment Expo.

-My work has also appeared in the media on a few occasions:
+My work has also appeared in the media on a several occasions:

 - Calgary's Lego library, CTV News, April 15, 2016.